emkcloud/livewire-tweak/docs/contents/prefix-core.md

 <script src="https://mydomain.com/admin/vendor/livewire/livewire.min.js"></script>
 ```

-If you want to change not only the prefix but also the default path `vendor/livewire`, set the following options.
+If you want to change not only the prefix but also the default path `vendor/livewire`, set the following environment options.

 ```ini
 LIVEWIRE_TWEAK_CORE_PREFIX_ENABLE=true